openscm/openscm/docs/parameters.rst

 'Reference period' refers to the period a given variable is reported relative to the mean of.
 For example, 'surface temperature relative to a 1961-1990 reference period' refers to surface temperatures relative to the mean of the period 1961-1990.
-Adapters can report variables without reference periods if these are not used internally by the models.
-However, if the model uses an internal reference period then this should be indicated in the reported variable names by appending ``(rel. to XXXX-YYYY)`` to the variable name.
-Hence, 'surface temperature relative to a 1961-1990 reference period' would become ``Surface Temperature (rel. to 1961-1990)``.
-[TODO: discuss with other authors how we want this to play out]
+We are not yet sure how best to handle these reference periods in variables, if you have ideas please contribute to the discussions in `#167 <https://github.com/openclimatedata/openscm/issues/167>`_.

 Aggregation